Kyagara/equinox/ratelimit/README.md

 		baseLimit, interval := getNumbersFromPair(limitString)
 		count, _ := getNumbersFromPair(counts[i])
 		newLimit := int(math.Max(1, float64(baseLimit)*r.LimitUsageFactor))
-		currentTokens := newLimit - count
-		limit.buckets[i] = NewBucket(interval, r.IntervalOverhead, baseLimit, newLimit, currentTokens)
+		limit.buckets[i] = NewBucket(interval, r.IntervalOverhead, baseLimit, newLimit, count)
 	}

 	return limit
 }
 ```

-### Take
+### Reserve

-After creating a request and checking if it was cached, the client will use `Take()`, initializing the App and Method buckets in a **route** AND the **MethodID** if not initialized.
+After creating a request and checking if it was cached, the client will use `Reserve()`, initializing the App and Method buckets in a **route** AND the **MethodID** if not initialized.

-If rate limited, `Take()` will block until the next bucket reset.
-A `context` can be passed, allowing for cancellation, a check will be done to see if waiting would exceed the deadline set in a context, returning an error if it would.
+If rate limited, `Reserve()` will block until the next bucket reset.
+A `context` can be passed, allowing for the request to be cancelled, a check will be done to see if waiting would exceed the deadline set in a context, returning an error if it would.

-`Take()` will then decrease tokens for the App and Method in the buckets involved by one.
+`Reserve()` will reserve one request for the App and Method buckets in a **route**.

 ### Update